 The Sport Fishing Institute of BC developed the Bob Wright Legacy Award in 2013 to honour individuals and organizations for their contribution to the conservation, restoration and enhancement of BC’s recreational fishing industry and fishery.
 These individuals and organizations have played, and continue to play, a crucial role in sustaining and developing the recreational fishing experience in BC.

 The Bob Wright Legacy Award is named after, Bob Wright, an individual who had a significant and long lasting impact on the sport fishing industry and sport fishing opportunities in this province.
 While Bob Wright passed away in 2013 his legacy remains and will undoubtedly impact sport fishing in BC as long as it continues.

 There are others who have been and continue to contribute that deserve recognition and thanks for their efforts and positive involvement in the recreational fishery in British Columbia

+In addition to building the Oak Bay Marine Group, Bob was also one of the driving forces behind the establishment of the Sport Fishing Institute.
+Bob’s strong personality and passion made him a tireless and effective advocate for sport fishing, and his efforts paved the way for others who have followed.
 In memory of Bob, and in recognition of his achievements, the Board of Directors of the SFI was pleased to announce the creation of the Bob Wright Legacy Award, which recognizes individuals who have made outstanding contributions to sport fishing in British Columbia.
 As namesake, Bob is the recipient of the inaugural 2013 Award, and beginning in 2014 the SFI will solicit public nominations to recognize future recipients at our annual Industry Policy Conferences.